 - Level 3 – 20%+

-Outside of regular trading hours, there are 5% up-and-down limits in place.
+Outside of regular trading hours, there are 5% up-and-down limits.

 Stock market circuit breakers only came about a little over thirty years ago.